Xophmeister/words-of-the-day/README.md

 was met with an enthusiasm that only the sweet release of death could surpass.

-"Well, you all seem bright and cheerful!", I couldn't tell if she was being sarcastic.
+"Well, you all seem bright and cheerful!"
+I couldn't tell if she was being sarcastic.
 "Let's warm up this meeting with a little exercise.
 Whenever we speak, we must speak in [lipogram](https://www.dictionary.com/e/word-of-the-day/lipogram-2019-01-25/)."

-"What the Hell is that?", the new guy interrupted.
+"What the Hell is that?" the new guy interrupted.
 The more experienced amongst us looked sheepish and swallowed our tongues.
 He wouldn't be here for much longer; we didn't even know his name.
 Poor bastard.

-"A lipogram?", Heidi regained her posture.
+"A lipogram?"
+Heidi regained her posture.
 "Well, it's when you have to avoid using a specific letter when you talk.
 It's fun!
 The idea is that it forces you to be more deliberate about what you're trying to communicate."